Central African Republic

 Economic Impact

-Only a small share of the Central African Republic's exports to the EU market are eligible for EBA preferences.
+Only a small share of the Central African Republic's exports to the EU were eligible for EBA preferences in 2023.

 0%

-The Central African Republic currently does not make use of preferences granted under the EU's EBA.
+The Central African Republic did not make use of EBA preferences in 2023.

 Preference utilisation and export diversification